Log In

 If you experience further challenges using the model that are not answered in any one of pages at the site, you are more than welcome to contact us and we will try to help you.

-Renewable Energy Systems – A Smart Energy Systems Approach to the Choice and Modeling of 100% Renewable Solutions
+3rd Edition Renewable Energy Systems – A Smart Energy Systems Approach to the Choice and Modeling of Fully Decarbonized Societies

 By Professor Henrik Lund